linz/postgresql-tableversion/doc/table_version.md

 Returns a record of 3 values for the changed applied to the original table.:

-- 'number_inserts' = The number of row inserted into the original table
+- `number_inserts` = The number of row inserted into the original table
-- 'number_deletes' = The number of row deleted from the original table
+- `number_deletes` = The number of row deleted from the original table
-- 'number_updates' = The number of row updated in the original table
+- `number_updates` = The number of row updated in the original table

 **Exceptions**